-- The light does not come on when the ignition key is turned to the "ON" position, or the light remains on. - The light comes on or flashes while driving.
+- ▶The light does not come on when the ignition key is turned to the "ON" position or remains on. - The light comes on while driving.

-(k) Automatic Transmission Fluid Temperature Warning Light
+(k) Automatic Transmission Fluid Temperature Warning Light (four-wheel drive models)

 This light warns that the automatic transmission fluid temperature is too high.